 When we first started the Whole30, I was overwhelmed with how much cooking there was.
 The inner rebel in me fought back and I gave up on fun side dishes and just let the oven do the work.

-I roasted EVERYTHING.
-Every single vegetable I cooked (except for my favorite salad) was put onto a cookie sheet, given a drizzle of olive oil and a sprinkle of salt and pepper and I called it done.
+That means I roasted EVERYTHING.
+Every single vegetable I cooked (except for my favorite salad) was put onto a baking sheet, given a drizzle of olive oil and a sprinkle of salt and black pepper, and I called it done.

 Although these carrot and sweet potato fritters are Whole30 compliant and Paleo too, they’re not just for those on an elimination diet.